Antix-Development/WebPlus/README.md

 Oh, and feel free to open an issue if you need any assistance or just have a question.

+# Powered by WebPlus  :high_brightness:

+The following applications have been made using WebPlus:

+[PassHerd](https://github.com/Antix-Development/PassHerd) - A basic portable password manager for Windows.

 # Getting Started :sparkles:

 ## Requirements :clipboard: